Tetrax-10/movie-linker/README.md

 Opens the corresponding IMDB/TMDB/Letterboxd movie/tv show page in just one click.
 Also adds the ability to see IMDB ratings on TMDB pages.

+# ⚠️ This extension has been converted to Tampermonkey script.
+This extension is no longer maintained.

 ## Screenshots

 ### TMDB page